 Belize’s COVID19 secret weapon: locally-developed technology

 A small group of software developers, statisticians, and health professionals designed their own in-house tracking, tracing, and reporting platform for COVID19.
 Possibly one of the earliest such integrated efforts in the Americas.
 This platform started with a field application that converted the field officers that were on deck to conduct the census into COVID 19 “field’s detectives”.
-Here, officers were armed with tablets loaded the institute’s state-of-the-art data gathering and reporting application called Open Health.
+Here, officers were armed with tablets loaded with the institute’s state-of-the-art data gathering and reporting application called Open Health.
 These first responders and their health counterparts were able to interview PUIs (Persons of Interest) based on their risk factors and in real-time upload the data which allowed for mapping of cases, contact and risk areas.

 At the same time, the Ministry of Health’s hotline was able to convert data gathered from calls pertaining to symptoms and locations of PUIs or other risks into the same common database.